Mys Tyler, the social-shopping app supporting women of all shapes and sizes

 Surveys had confirmed two things:

-From here Daily Inspo could be launched along with a constantly updating array of ‘edits’.
-Edits were curated from a selection of tags and past Daily Inspos.
 The new tab gave users a shortcut to what’s on trend and how to wear it.
-It featured only quality, curated images and made the app overall more visually appealing.
+It featured only quality images and made the app overall more visually appealing.

 Outcome

 The team and I were proud to put out 14 app releases in 2022 (not including bug fixes) with more features in approved in Figma for future releases.
-Despite best efforts the app didn’t attract funding in that time and it wound down into maintenance mode in April 2023.
-I hope it continues to foster body-inclusive fashion in its mission to represent all bodies.
+The app still continues to foster body-inclusive fashion in its mission to represent all bodies.

 If I could give this App more stars I would.
 The concept is amazing.
 Real women being able to see clothing on other women of similar body shapes and size etc takes the hassle out of online shopping and helps in so many ways.